 TDR: So, after high school …

 RG: I enrolled in New Mexico State University.
 I don’t know why but during one of my trips home my mother suggested to me to take a Zumba fitness class already happening at her place of business.
-Let me pause for a moment to say something about my mother: she is my best friend!
-She is my heart.
+Let me pause for a moment to say something about my mother: She is my heart.
 If not for my mother, I would not be where I am today.

 RG: Yes.
 It was.
-After I left the Zumba classes, I borrowed my mom’s Zumba DVD’s, and practiced the routines with my roommates when I returned to college after Christmas break.
-That summer, I took the instructor’s class the whole time I was home.
-My mother noticed and said, ‘you have a talent!
-You are super good at this.
-Let’s see what it takes to become an instructor.’
+I borrowed my mom’s Zumba DVD’s, and practiced the routines with my roommates when I returned to college after Christmas break.
+That summer, I took Zumba the whole time I was home.
+My mother noticed my moves.
+“You have a talent!” she said.
+She told me that I was super good, and encouraged me to become an instructor.
 I thought she was crazy!
-But she and I, along with 2 other staff members registered for Zumba Instructor training held in Albuquerque.
+But she and I, along with two other staff members, registered for Zumba Instructor training held in Albuquerque.
 I received my certification June 2009 at the age of 19!

 RG: Yes, but it was kind of sad because my father passed away in May 2009—a month before my Zumba certification.
 He really didn’t get to see my success!
 He sees it now, though!

 RG: Sure!
 Even though his thing was sports, my dad would have supported anything I was passionate about.
 He was a basketball and track star in high school in Duncan, Oklahoma.
 He was state champion in track and was all district in basketball and football.
 He enrolled me in sports camps, and he always encouraged me from the sidelines.